+Spare socks, clothes to be sent in each week, just in case.
 Children should wear sensible, black shoes at school.
 Please mark ALL items of clothing and footwear clearly with your child's name.
-For safety reasons jewellery must not been worn in school.
-BEFORE & AFTER SCHOOL PROVISION Some parents require before and after school care for pupils.
+For safety reasons jewellery must not been worn in school (you may be called to come to school to remove earrings) BEFORE & AFTER SCHOOL PROVISION Some parents require before and after school care for pupils.
 We have a Breakfast Club available on site.

 This is for Reception to Year 2 children only.
-The club runs from 7.30am - 8.50am and costs £5.50 per session.
-Club Managers: Mrs Armstrong and Mrs Mellor Tel: Office 0161 485 8733 We have an After School Club available on site.
+The club runs from 7.30am -8.50am and costs £5.50 per session.
+(Breakfast is not served after 8.15am) Payments are made via the Magic booking system - any issues with the system, please email: wraparoundcare@cheadle-inf.stockport.sch.uk Club Managers: Mrs Armstrong and Mrs Mellor Tel: Office 0161 485 8733 We have an After School Club available on site.
 This is for Reception to Year 2 children only.
-This runs from 3.30pm - 6pm and costs £12.50 per session (Other prices for part time, please see information provided.)
-Club manager: Mrs Hunt Tel: Office 0161 485 8733 There is also the option to join the After School Club at 4.30pm if you wish your child to do so.
-There will also be a multi-skills sport's club which currently runs after school on Monday, Tuesday, Wednesday and Friday, for Year 1 and Year 2 until 4.30pm.
-These days may change in the next school year (2022/2023).
+This runs from 3.30pm - 6pm and costs £12.50 per session or 3.30pm - 4.30pm at a cost of £5.50 per session Payments are made via the Magicbooking system - any issues with the system, please email: wraparoundcare@cheadle-inf.stockport.sch.uk Club manager: Mrs Hunt, Tel: Office 0161 485 8733 There will also be a multi-skills sport's club which currently runs after school on Monday, Tuesday, Wednesday and Friday, for Year 1 and Year 2 until 4.30pm.
+These days may change in the next school year (2023/2024).
 The club is run by Mr Helsby who is also our school PE coach.
 Email: ross.helsby@gmail.com LIAISON The staff of Cheadle Catholic Infant School do not work in isolation.
 Our close links with Cheadle Catholic Junior School, St. James' Catholic High School and other partner schools enable us better to meet our pupil's current needs and to prepare them for the future.
 Regular contact is maintained through joint in-service training activities, meetings and social events.
 We are also involved with other primary schools to pursue matters of common interest.